 Book Review: “Red Earth Nation,” by Eric Zimmerman

 I first became curious about the Meskwaki people, the Red Earth Nation, when I learned about my connection to their history via my German grandparents and great-grandparents.
 These ancestors arrived in Walcott, Iowa from northern Germany in the late 1800s and early 1900s.
 The land they settled had been where the Meskwaki people and their Sauk allies had lived and hunted until they were forced to cede over 6 million acres by treaty after the Black Hawk War of 1832.
-My grandparents benefited from this, and thus, so did I. Many of the Meskwaki and Sauk resisted the US government efforts to push them out of Iowa altogether.
+My ancestors benefited from this, and thus, so did I. Many of the Meskwaki and Sauk resisted the US government efforts to push them out of Iowa altogether.
 Their resistance led to the creation of the Meskwaki Settlement, located near Tama, Iowa, about an hour west of Walcott, land communally owned by the Meskwaki people since 1857.

 Zimmer states two goals for the book.
-The first is to update the history of the Meskwaki people whose own creation story begins on the northeast coast of what is now called America, perhaps millennia ago.
+The first was to update the history of the Meskwaki people whose own creation story begins on the northeast coast of what is now called America, perhaps millennia ago.

 Zimmer makes the case that though the Meskwaki continued to face hardships because of America’s racist policies, the land they were able to hold onto provided more leverage to maintain their sovereignty than they would have had otherwise.
 As they coalesced around this land and its specific ecology, a cohesive culture was maintained, enabling their survival.
 The persistence of the Red Earth Nation on the Meskwaki Settlement signals strength and resilience in the midst of never-ending attempts at erasure.

-Zimmer is white, as am I, and usually wary of the unconscious bias in a white scholar writing the history of an Indigenous people.
+Zimmer is white (as am I) and it would be reasonable (given the work of white historians in the past) for the Meskwaki people to be wary of distortions because of bias or even of his not knowing what he didn’t know in the telling their story.
 The authenticity of his work is validated for me, however, by the Settlement’s museum director and historian, Johnathan Buffalo, and tribal member Dawn Suzanne Wanatee Buffalo.
 In the book’s “Foreward,” they write, “Eric did excellent scholarly work…but he also talked to many tribal members to learn what they knew of the events he researched and what impressions, thoughts, or memories they had.
 Eric collaborated with the Meskwaki and gave us valuable insight into our own tribal history.”
-Throughout the narrative, Zimmer recounts conversations with members of the Red Earth Nation during his research and decisions he made in collaboration with them about interpretation of certain events.
-It is evident that he believed himself to be accountable to the truth of the Meskwaki people in telling their story.

 — o —

 You can find out more about the Meskwaki Settlement here.
 Books written by Indigenous historians that I recommend include: An Indigenous People’s History of the United States by Roxanne Dunbar-Ortiz; Our History Is the Future by Nick Estes; The Heartbeat of Wound Knee, by David Truer; and Custer Died for Your Sins by Vine DeLoria.
-Two books on my future reading list are The Rediscovery of America by Ned Blackhawk and The Fire We Carry by Rachel Eagle.
+Two books on my future reading list are The Rediscovery of America by Ned Blackhawk and The Fire We Carry by Rebecca Nagle.
 The Red Nation Podcast is an excellent source of information if you like getting information that way.
 A panel discussion in a recent episode considered the significance of Indigenous-led social science and historical research.

 Next